Unlike camping decades ago, almost all RVs have at least one air conditioner.

-Yes, air conditioners are mostly self-sufficient, but annually you should give them a good look to make sure all is well.
+Yes, an RV air conditioner is mostly self-sufficient, but annually you should give them a good look to make sure all is well.
 Depending on where and when you travel, you’ll want—and need—your air conditioners operating at peak efficiency.
 After all, a winter spent boondocking in Quartzsite wouldn’t be a fun experience.

 Not only does this cover provide a streamlined and semi-attractive appearance to the appliance, it serves another very important purpose.
 It helps keep rainwater and snow from getting into the workings of the air conditioner, which would greatly shorten its functioning lifespan.